-Christ is God, and in his sight our world is microscopic.
-All the nations are before him as a drop of water in a bucket and as a bit of dust on a scale.
+Christ is God, and in His sight our world is microscopic.
+All the nations are before Him as a drop of water in a bucket and as a bit of dust on a scale.
 His great deed can be likened, rather, to the absurdity of love which a man should have for ill-smelling, blood-sucking insects.
 They tremble between the fingers of the man who wishes to kill them.
-But he would become a bug, live the life of a bug with its propensity to harm men, and die the death of a bug, in order that, having regained his former estate, in the end he might be a just judge of insects, might protect them from their ruthless exterminators, might defend them with authority, and might make of them harmless benefactors.
+But He would become a bug, live the life of a bug with its propensity to harm men, and die the death of a bug.
+He does this in order that, having regained His former estate, in the end He might be a just judge of insects, protect them from their ruthless exterminators, defend them with authority, and make of them harmless benefactors.

-I know that this example will offend many, but it must have seemed incomprehensible to angels that Christ should choose to be incarnate in an ugly, loathsome and sinful species.
+I know that this example will offend many, but it must have seemed incomprehensible to angels that Christ should choose to be incarnate in an ugly, loathsome, and sinful species.

 Christ descended not merely to the level of man.
-In the body of the young virgin Mary, through a process of fertilisation which remains ever a mystery, he was reduced to a mere embryo, received nourishment from inorganic as well as organic matter, and passed nine months in utero to become a babe, then a youth, then a man.
+In the body of the young virgin Mary, through a process of fertilization which remains ever a mystery, He was reduced to a mere embryo, and passed nine months in utero to become a babe, then a youth, then a man.
 And what kind of Man!
 He was incarnate not in a hero like Bar Kochbah, not in a great initiate like Appollonius of Tyana, not in a philosopher like Plato.
 In order to save man, every man, Christ had to be immersed in matter as deeply as mankind is drowned.
-Therefore, after subjecting himself to the normal processes of human development, he became a Jewish carpenter, member of a social class without culture.
-He had a poor language; he sometimes had to engage in discussions on a humiliating level, because this was the level of the men with whom he debated.
-He knew weakness, anger, hurt, fear, and he was put in a class with criminals.
+Therefore, after subjecting Himself to the normal processes of human development, He became a Jewish carpenter, a member of a social class without culture.
+He had a poor language; He sometimes had to engage in discussions on a humiliating level, because this was the level of the men with whom He debated.
+He knew weakness, anger, hurt, fear, and He was put in a class with criminals.